OpenRefine/openrefine.org/docs/technical-reference/architecture.md

 - [Issue#5122](https://github.com/OpenRefine/OpenRefine/issues/5122) that first argues it's a useful feature, but then agrees with its deprecation
 - Discussion [Who uses column groups?](https://groups.google.com/g/openrefine/c/A8RhOwlulRs/m/NFR8LDBmBwAJ)
-- Discussion [The future of the records mode](https://groups.google.com/g/openrefine/c/X9O8NBC1UKQ) about better ways of implementing grouping and a hierarchical model in OntoRefine
+- Discussion [The future of the records mode](https://groups.google.com/g/openrefine/c/X9O8NBC1UKQ) about better ways of implementing grouping and a hierarchical model in OpenRefine.

 This feature is related to [Rows vs Records](../manual/exploring#rows-vs-records), which however continues to be supported.
 :::